XHiddenProjects/MMV/README.md

 ```

 ### Setup
-To start off with loading the viewers you have to make a container for the media are going to place.
+To setup the library, you would have to follow the steps below...

 **Note: (Some Images, Videos/Audios) can only contain 1 item in it!**